D0ugla5/Protejct-SSMPV/Notes¹°.md

 This project must be developed using the following technologies: Typescript, NestJS, MongoDB and Docker.

 DoD:
-Users can be created (as normal and administrator users).
-Users can be edited;
+Users can be created (as normal and administrator users). not yet Users can be edited; not yet
-Users can be listed;
+Users can be listed;not yet
-Users can be removed;
+Users can be removed; not yet
 Users can perform login;
 Suggestion posts can be created;
 Suggestion posts can be edited;
 Suggestion posts can be voted;